 On the other hand, going to bed hungry can negatively impact sleep quality as well.
 When we are hungry, our body produces hormones like cortisol and adrenaline, which can increase alertness and make it harder to fall asleep.
 Additionally, low blood sugar levels can cause feelings of anxiety or restlessness which can also contribute to sleep interference.

 In an analysis of data derived from the American Time Use Survey (1), male and female participants who ate or drank 1 hour prior to bedtime were found to be at more than 2 times greater risk of waking up from sleep throughout the night compared to those who ate or drank earlier in the evening.
-As the period of time spent eating or drinking prior to bedtime expanded, the odds of short and long sleep durations and waking up after falling asleep decreased.
-The final analysis of the study found that eating or drinking before bedtime led to longer sleep with more awakenings during the night, which in fact, is less efficient for the body and health to recuperate and consider their resting period as "a good night's sleep" overall.
+As the time spent eating or drinking prior to bedtime expanded, the odds of short and long sleep durations and waking up after falling asleep decreased.
+The study's final analysis found that eating or drinking before bedtime led to longer sleep with more awakenings during the night.
+In fact, it is less efficient for the body and health to recuperate and consider their resting period as "a good night's sleep" overall.

-When we sleep, our bodies have the opportunity to recharge, repair and restore.
+When we sleep, our bodies can recharge, repair and restore.
 The brain enters into a state of rest and recovery after being active during the day.
 While you may be thinking about what you need to do in order to get ready for bed, your body is busy going through its own self-repair process as it goes into deeper levels of sleep.